-There is plenty of conflict in a breakup on its own without worrying about how to explain it to your children.
+There is plenty of conflict in a marriage separation on its own without worrying about how to explain it to your children.
 Separating from your partner is not an easy decision to make, nor is it a smooth follow-through.

-Separation is a painful process for the entire family involved, but that doesn’t mean you should stay in an unhealthy relationship just for your children.
-You may think that by staying together you will be providing your child with a stable home, but that is not always the case.
+Marital separation with kids is a painful process for the entire family involved, but that doesn’t mean you should stay in an unhealthy relationship just for your children.
+You may think that by staying together, you will be providing your child with a stable home, but that is not always the case.

-- Be honest: It is important to be open and honest with your children when you tell them that you are separating.
+Be honest: It is essential to be open and honest with your children when you tell them that you are separating.
 But, that doesn’t mean you should flood them with personal details about your relationship.
 If one of you has cheated, this is a detail your child will not need to know.
 Instead, tell them that while you love each other as parents, you are no longer in love and that your family will be better if you are separated for a little while.

-- Let them speak openly: Encourage your children to voice any comments, concerns, and feelings openly so that you can address them honestly.
+Let them speak openly: Encourage your children to voice any comments, concerns, and feelings openly so that you can address them honestly.

-This means allowing your children to see both parents regularly, maintaining their schedule for school and social activities and if possible, still doing things together as a family such as attending school functions or having a day out.
+This means allowing your children to see both parents regularly, maintaining their schedule for school and social activities, and, if possible, still doing things together as a family such as attending school functions or having a day out.

 Your love and respect will go a long way when dealing with your ex-partner in front of your children.
 This means not bashing your ex, not moving children far away from the marriage mate, and allowing full contact whenever your children need their other parent.

 Do not make your children choose

 Who has a work schedule that would be better for taking children to and from social events?
 Once you have made your decision, discuss openly with your children why the decision was made and how it benefits the whole family.

 Do not use your children as pawns

-Your children are not there to be your personal messenger, nor are they there to use as punishment to your ex.
+Your children are not there to be your messenger, nor are they there to use as punishment to your ex.
 For example, keeping your children from visitations just because you are unhappy with your ex.

 Keep an eye on your children’s behavior